-Campus Security Authorities, as identified below, are required to immediately report to the Boston College Police any instance of the crimes listed below occurring on or near the Boston College Campus of which they become aware, whether by direct observation, disclosure by a victim, witness, or perpetrator, or report by some other person who has learned of the crime.
-Crimes that should be reported to the Boston College Police are:
+Campus Security Authorities.
+Campus Security Authorities, as identified below, are required to immediately report to the Boston College Police any instance of the crimes listed below occurring within Boston College's Clery geography of which they become aware, whether by direct observation, disclosure by a victim, witness, or perpetrator, or report by some other person who has learned of the crime.
+BC's Clery geography includes (i) buildings and property on the BC campus, (ii) non-campus buildings and property owned or controlled by BC that are used in direct support of, or in relation to, BC educational purposes and frequently used by students, and (iii) public property within or immediately adjacent to and accessible from the BC campus.
+Crimes that Campus Security Authorities must report to the Boston College Police are:

-Murder and non-negligent manslaughter Negligent manslaughter Robbery Aggravated assault Burglary Motor vehicle theft Arson All hate crimes involving bodily injury, larceny-theft, intimidation, simple assault, or vandalism of property
+Murder and non-negligent manslaughter Negligent manslaughter Robbery Aggravated assault Burglary Motor vehicle theft

+Arson

-All liquor, drug or weapons law violations resulting in an arrest.
+All hate crimes involving bodily injury, larceny-theft, intimidation, simple assault, or vandalism of property All liquor, drug or weapons law violations resulting in an arrest.